 You can learn more about World Wildlife Day at wildlifeday.org – including more about what we can do to help.
 Or you can follow them on social media to stay informed.

 Animals in the Smoky Mountains

-Many animals have also been successfully reintroduced into the park, such as the river otter, elk, and Peregrine Falcon.
+Many animals, such as the river otter, elk, and Peregrine Falcon, have also been successfully reintroduced into the park.
 Endangered species include the Smoky madtom (a type of catfish), Carolina northern flying squirrel, rusty-patched bumblebee, and Indiana brown bat.
 And if you visit in late May or early June, you might catch the famous synchronous fireflies that sync up their lighting patterns for a spectacular show you won’t find anywhere else!

 List of Popular Animals in the Smoky Mountains

 - River otters